bobbyburgess/oriole/docs/BEDROCK_AGENT_LEARNINGS.md

 4. **Error messages matter** - Agents read them and adjust
 5. **Always plan for NULL** - Non-movement actions are easy to forget
 6. **Database is your debug tool** - Log everything, analyze later
+7. **Rate limiting requires serialization** - Queue experiments, don't retry throttling errors
+8. **Fail-fast > retry logic** - Deterministic behavior reveals configuration issues immediately
+9. **Use 30% of quota, not 100%** - Execution overhead and timing jitter are real

 Most importantly: **Bedrock Agents are powerful but require careful architectural design**.
-They're not "drop-in" AI - they need infrastructure that respects their stateless nature and provides the guardrails they can't provide themselves.
+They're not "drop-in" AI - they need infrastructure that respects their stateless nature, stays within rate limits, and provides the guardrails they can't provide themselves.

+The biggest lesson? **Don't fight AWS rate limits with retries**.
+Embrace them with deterministic configuration and queue-based serialization.
+Your experiments will be slower but infinitely more reliable.

 ---

-**Document Version:** 1.0
+**Document Version:** 2.0
 **Last Updated:** 2025-10-23
-**Author:** Claude Code Session (Debugging & Implementation)
+**Author:** Claude Code Session (Debugging & Implementation) **Major Changes in v2.0:**
+- Added SQS FIFO queue architecture for experiment serialization
+- Documented fail-fast approach (no retries)
+- Updated rate limiting strategy (3 RPM conservative approach)
+- Added queue processor Lambda documentation